drekka/Alchemic/WhatIsDI.md

 [rc changeChannelTo:5]; // Oops, TV not set !
 ```

 However there are times when property injection can be better.
-For example, when a dependency periodically changes.
+For example, when a dependency periodically changes during the lifecycle of the object that uses it.

 My recommendation - *The reality of programming is that the best code is usually a combination of all of these things: Singletons, method argument, initializer and property based DI.
 It's really about knowing what to use where!*